KJKan/mcfarland/Tutorial.md

 library( "dplyr"         )
 ```

-Of course we also need our data, the US and Hungarian WAIS correlation matrices
+Of course we also need our data, the US and Hungarian WAIS correlation matrices, so let's read them in

 ```{r}
 # WAIS correlation matrix in the US standardization sample